srijan/riak-packager/README.md

 Other Notes
 ===========

-This repository comes with six config files: dev, prod1, prod2, prod3, prod4, and prod5.
+* This repository comes with six config files: dev, prod1, prod2, prod3, prod4, and prod5.

-When using the prod# configs, a proxy needs to be installed to distribute requests to the nodes.
+* When using the prod# configs, a proxy needs to be installed to distribute requests to the nodes.
+A sample configuration file for doing this in haproxy is included.